kisse66/MiniSynth/README.md

 # MiniSynth
-Arduino based 4-voice multi-timbral mini synthesizer
+Arduino based 4-voice multi-timbral mini MIDI synthesizer.

-Based on the_synth, "Arduino synth V4.1 Dzl/Illutron 2014", see the source code.
+Based on dzlonline/the_synth, "Arduino synth V4.1 Dzl/Illutron 2014", see the source code.
+There's multiple enhancements over the original one like low-pass filter and possibility to save and load all settings (patch).

 To build just open with Arduino IDE, choose Arduino pro mini 16MHz and build!